breethomas/Up-Git-Creek/README.md

 git status
 (# at this juncture, you might see "nothing to commit, working tree clean")
 ```
-### You want to share your masterpiece with the world (aka "push to Github" :octocat):
+### You want to share your masterpiece with the world (aka "push to Github" :octocat:):
 ```

 ```